trellis-ldp/trellis/README.md

 General documentation for Trellis is available on the [project wiki](https://github.com/trellis-ldp/trellis/wiki).

-Javadocs for each project is available at https://trellis-ldp.github.io/trellis/apidocs/
+Javadocs are available at https://trellis-ldp.github.io/trellis/apidocs/

 ## Features